 |---|

-Enter each employee's annual salary, pension contribution rate, and any per-employee overheads.
-The planner calculates the correct employer NI for each individual (15% on earnings above £5,000) and minimum statutory pension on qualifying earnings.
-Employer NI is then summed across the team, and if Employment Allowance is ticked, up to £10,500 is offset from the total NI bill.
+Get the pack →Enter each employee's annual salary, pension contribution rate, and any per-employee overheads.
+The planner calculates the correct employer NI for each individual, adds minimum statutory pension on qualifying earnings, then sums the result into a team payroll view.
+If Employment Allowance is ticked, up to £10,500 is offset from the total NI bill.

 Use the presets to load a typical team profile quickly, then adjust individual rows to match your actual headcount and salaries.
 The summary panel updates live as you type.